Target Heart Rate Calculator

 How to Calculate Target Heart Rate

 It can be tough to figure out if you are working out to your maximum potential during exercise.
-Fitness and health professionals advocate achieving a specific heart rate or reaching an optimal heart rate zone to gauge your workouts.
+Fitness and health professionals advocate achieving a specific heart rate or reaching an optimal heart rate in order to make the most out of your workouts – and subsequently, you’ll be able to gauge your workout intensity over time.

 In addition, working out in different heart rate zones has its own specific benefits.
-For example, lower heart rate zones for moderate-level workouts tend to burn more fat, while more intense anaerobic workouts are designed to train your body for power and speed.
+For example, lower heart rate zones for moderate-level workouts tend to burn more fat, while more intense anaerobic workouts are designed to train your body for power and speed while boosting metabolism.

 Maximum Heart Rate